IN THE FOUNDATION STAGE

-The curriculum is effectively what we they do and learn in school.
+The curriculum is effectively what they do and learn in school.
 It is linked to our aims and programmes of work to help the children learn.
-All our children have equal access to all aspects of the curriculum regardless of their sex or rate of learning.
+All of our children have equal access to all aspects of the curriculum regardless of their sex or rate of learning.

-Every day the children experience at least one hour focused learning in English and one hour daily on Mathematics.
+Every day, the children experience at least one hour of focused learning in English and one hour daily in Mathematics.
 Having said this, our aims are not easily separated into subjects.
 One activity may include the learning of a variety of skills.
 At the heart of the curriculum is understanding and the use of language skills and mathematics.
-These areas cannot always be taught effectively in isolation so a broad and rich programme of learning situations is devised by the staff so that the children have more experience to call upon, to question, to investigate to make observations and draw conclusions.
+These areas cannot always be taught effectively in isolation, so a broad and rich programme of learning situations is devised by the staff so that the children have more experience to call upon, to question, to investigate to make observations and draw conclusions.
 Each half term a curriculum letter outlines the overview for that term’s learning for the children in their particular phase of school.